Brian-Newell/BitBurnerScripts/README.md

 # BitBurnerScripts
-Scripts I put together alone or using resources online.
+Scripts I put together to get the job done.